William David Willson

 William David Willson (April 27, 1865 – March 4, 1932) was a political figure in British Columbia.
-He represented Rossland from 1916 to 1920 in the Legislative Assembly of British Columbia as a Liberal.
+He represented Rossland from 1916 until his retirement at the 1920 provincial election in the Legislative Assembly of British Columbia as a Liberal.

-He was the son of David William Willson and the former Sarah Ann Flett, having been born in 1865 in Milton, Ontario.
+He was the son of David William Willson and the former Sarah Ann Flett, having been born in 1865 in Milton, Canada West.
 Willson was mayor of Rossland from 1914 to 1916.
 He ran unsuccessfully for the Rossland City seat in the provincial assembly in a 1916 by-election held after Lorne Argyle Campbell was named to cabinet.
 Willson defeated Campbell in the general election held later that year.
 He died at Rossland in 1932.